 Right in the beginning I mentioned that the Balinese are known for their sense of art and creativity.
 Dance and music are an essential part of their culture.
 No celebration here is complete without it.
 I had the fortune of witnessing three interesting dance forms – the Pendet Dance, the Barong Dance and the Kechak Dance.
 Take a glimpse of the first two through this short video.

-Each of them were unique in their own way but the one thing that was common among them all was the art of storytelling.
+Each of them was unique in their own way but the one thing that was common among them all was the art of storytelling.
 The Pendet Dance was more of a welcoming dance while the Barong Dance told a story of a demon.
 The Kecak dance was dedicated to the mythological tales of Ramayana and performed certain incidents from the mythological tale.
 Quite like the Indian classical dance forms, the Balinese dances were characterized by standard hand movements (mudras we call in India), footwork and facial expressions.
 The use of their traditional musical instruments is quite predominant in these forms.
 You can catch this at various cultural centers and temples like the Uluwatu Temple.
 Take a look at the live coverage of the same here.
 (Note: Please excuse the quality of the video – I was attempting Facebook Live for the first time :-))

 Kecak Dance as shared live on Facebook.